In addition to the Asian Studies minor, we offer courses in the languages, cultures and literature of China, Japan and Korea.

 Study Abroad, Exchange Programs and Internships

 You can receive Auburn University credit for studying on the AU-FLL Summer Chinese Language, Culture and Internship Program in Shanghai, and on the exchange programs available through the College of Liberal Arts, with Sejong University in South Korea and Nihon University in Japan.
-In addition, you can receive transfer credits for studying on various language and internship programs in China, Japan, and Korea.
+In addition, full scholarships are available for study in Taiwan at National Cheng Kung University.
+You can receive transfer credits for studying on various language and internship programs in China, Japan and Korea.
 See the CLA Abroad website for more details.

 Students minoring in Asian Studies are eligible to apply for three different types of departmental scholarships offered annually, which include the Castanoli Abroad, Castanoli Young Scholar, and Wiatt Achievement scholarships.
 Details regarding these scholarships can be found on our scholarships webpage.